 A FOSSIL INVERTEBRATE OF ANCIENT SEAS.
-(Below) A well-preserved crinoid, or sealily, a flower-like animal related to modern star-fishes
+(Below) A well-preserved crinoid, or sealily, a flower-like animal related to modern star-fishes with the basal period of the Palaeozoic era, the Cambrian, well-preserved fossils indicate that most of the various classes of invertebrate life were in existence, though represented by primitive forms.
+The earliest known records of vertebrate life are fossil fish scales from the upper Ordovician rocks of Colorado.

-FOSSIL INVERTEBRATES

-As installed in the Hall of Geology and Invertebrate Paleontology the exhibits of fossil invertebrates occupy alcoves on either side of the hall.
-The specimens in the cases on the left are arranged to illustrate historical geology, beginning at the entrance with the Pre-Cambrian rocks and advancing regularly through the Cambrian, Ordovician, Silurian, Devonian, Mississippian, Pennsylvanian, Permian, Triassic, Jurassic, Cretaceous, Eocene, Oligocene, Miocene, Pliocene, and Pleistocene periods of geologic time.
-Most of the specimens shown are from American localities.
-The examples shown are those particularly characteristic of the various horizons, the object being to give an idea of the general character of the life of different periods of the world's history.

-TRILOBITES (below) flourished in Devonian seas and became extinct millions of years ago.
+FOSSIL INVERTEBRATES As installed in the Hall of Geology and Invertebrate Paleontology the exhibits of fossil invertebrates occupy alcoves on either side of the hall.
+The specimens in the cases on the left are arranged to illustrate historical geology, beginning at the entrance with the Pre-Cambrian rocks and advancing regularly through the Cambrian, Ordovician, Silurian, TRILOBITES (below) flourished in Devonian seas and became extinct millions of years ago.
 Perhaps related to the ancestors of modern Crustacea